 While the Prime SE has the option for a power moonroof that can tilt and slide open, the XSE gives customers the opportunity to get a panoramic glass roof and a power moonroof.
 With this feature, rear-seat passengers can enjoy looking through the glass roof that's straight above their seats.
 Both trims have a proximity key entry system, push-button start, and a power liftgate with an adjustable height.
 In the XSE, the liftgate can be opened by sweeping a foot underneath the sensor at the rear of the vehicle.
 Mudguards and rain-sensing wipers are available on the SE and XSE.

 Toyota has pushed hard to build comprehensive safety systems into many of its vehicles.
 The RAV4 Prime has Toyota Safety Sense 2.0 as a standard component.
-It includes pedestrian detection, automated braking to prevent frontal collisions, lane departure alert, road sign assist, and an adaptive cruise control system that can keep the SUV properly distanced from other vehicles.
+It includes pedestrian detection, automatic braking technology to prevent frontal collisions, lane departure alert, road sign assist, and an adaptive cruise control system that can keep the SUV properly distanced from other vehicles.
 This is all in addition to the various vehicle stability control systems that have put in place to keep the RAV4 Prime safely moving in the right direction.

 Blind spot monitoring is standard, but front and rear parking assist is only available on the Prime XSE.
 Also, the XSE's rearview camera comes with dynamic gridlines as opposed to the SE's camera that projects a path.
 A 360-degree camera is another option on the XSE, providing drivers with more detail about where they are in relation to other objects.
 It can be useful to use while parking or maneuvering around tight spaces.

 The RAV4 Prime is a perfect example of how a regular model can be made to feel like a luxury vehicle.
 With its many convenient features, like a dual-zone climate system with rear vents, it can treat people to a comfortable and pleasant ride.
 Fabric is used to trim the seats on the SE, and it comes with red stitching and embossed seat inserts.
-On the XSE, there are SofTex-trimmed seats with the same type of red stitching.
+On the XSE, there are SofTex seats with the same type of red stitching.
 Standard in the RAV4 Prime are heated front seats and an eight-way power-adjustable driver's seat.
 Heated rear outboard seats are available on both trims, though front-seat ventilation is only available on the XSE.

 Even the steering wheels are advanced in the RAV4 Prime.
 The SUV has a leather-trimmed steering wheel with special red and silver accents, and there are multiple controls built into the steering wheel that connect to the audio system and some of the driver-assist systems.
 Further, the XSE's steering wheel is upgraded with paddle shifters.
 A heating element built into the steering wheel is available in either trim.